dporth/stock-simulator/README.md

 ### load_queue_stock_prices.py
 This script leverages the Polygon stock market API.
 So you will have to create an account on Polygon.io and obtain a personal API access token.
 This token needs to be set in an environment variable called POLYGON_QUEUE_API_KEY.

+## load_account_values.py
+This script leverages the Polygon stock market API.
+So you will have to create an account on Polygon.io and obtain a personal API access token.
+This token needs to be set in an environment variable called POLYGON_STOCK_PRICE_UPDATER_KEY.

 ## Docker
 This project is containerized using Docker.
 It includes a docker-compose.yml to faciliate the different builds, whether that be building the API image or the ETL images.
 You can create a Docker image for the API with the following command from within /src/: